Pipeline protesters seize Minnesota construction site in bid to stop $4 billion project

 “We recognize people have strong feelings about the energy we all use, and they have the right to express their opinions legally and peacefully,” Enbridge said in a statement.
 “We hoped all parties would come to accept the outcome of the thorough, science-based review and multiple approvals of the project.”

-But protesters who stormed the Two Inlets pump station, about 20 miles north of the town of Park Rapids, said that the seriousness of the climate crisis demands more dramatic action to stop fossil fuel projects.
+But protesters who stormed the Two Inlets pumping station, about 20 miles north of the town of Park Rapids, said that the seriousness of the climate crisis demands more dramatic action to stop fossil fuel projects.

 Kerry Labrador, a 39-year-old Native American woman from Boston, was crouched in the dirt, chained to the tire of a red crane-type machine inside the Enbridge facility — and was just where she wanted to be.